chenhaowen01/srnn_human_motion_predict_for_ros/README.md

   > source ./theano_env.sh
   > # Start ros core
   > roscore &
   > # Run the predictor node, it may take very long time, wait it completely loaded.
+Checkpoint path could also be specified by a ros parameter called checkpoint_path.
   > rosrun srnn_human_motion_predict_for_ros motion_predictor.py CHECKPOINTS_PATH/srnn_walking/checkpoint.pik
   > # Run the publisher after the predictor node has loaded the checkpoint.
 You may need to run the following command with a new terminal.
+Dataset path could also be specified by a ros parameter called motion_dataset_path.
   > rosrun srnn_human_motion_predict_for_ros motion_publisher.py DATASET_PATH/dataset/S7/walking_1.txt
   > # Run the visualize node to see the result.
 You may need to run the following command with a new terminal.
   > # Real motion: